bioinf-mcb/bioinformatics2-lab/docs/qiita-16S-analysis.rst

 Let’s take a few minutes now to explore the various features of Emperor.
 Open a new browser window with the `Emperor tutorial <https://biocore.github.io/emperor/tutorial_index.html#section1>`__ and follow along with your test data.

+.. admonition:: Question
+    From the unweighted UniFrac PCoA plot, what is the main driver of bacterial community separation, subject (`host_subject_id`), body side (`side`), or phase of the experiment (`phase_discreet`)?
+    Is the same true for Bray-Curtis results?

 Beta Diversity Group Significance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~